-The TTM is separated into four different components: Stages of change, processes of change, self-efficacy, and the decisional balance.
+The TTM is separated into four different components: Stages of change, processes of change, self-efficacy, and decisional balance.

 The Stages of Change:

-- The Preparation Stage is marked by some engagement in physical activity, as individuals are mentally and physically preparing to adapt a program of activity.
+- The Preparation Stage is marked by some engagement in physical activity, as individuals are mentally and physically preparing to adopt a program of activity.
 They may have some form of physical activity starting in this stage, but it is not consistent enough.